fastrgv/hbox/README.md

 The definition of pri5 is confusing because it starts small and gets bigger as the puzzle is solved.
 But the nearest boxes are indeed handled first because they allow the least increase in pri5.

-The original intent was to clear out the boxes closest to their targets first, so subsequent moves have fewer obstacles.
-But on retrospect I now believe that Pri5 is effective because it tends to prioritize goals that require minimal changes to the game board, which are less likely to upset any critical box configurations, whereas complicated moves are more likely to blunder into troubling configuration changes.
+Sokoban puzzles often contain critical box configurations, initially, that must be handled with care.
+I believe Pri5 is effective because it tends to prioritize goals that require minimal changes to the game board, which are less likely to upset such critical configurations, whereas complex moves are more likely to blunder into troubling configuration changes.

 Testing shows that, among others, #11 of 90 cannot be solved without pri5.